-The 1776 Society, named after Hampden-Sydney’s inaugural year, was established to recognize the many alumni and friends who, through intended bequests and life income gifts, have provided for the College’s future.
+The 1776 Society, named after Hampden-Sydney’s inaugural year, was established to recognize the many alumni and friends who, through intended bequests or life income gifts, have provided for the College’s future.
 Members of the 1776 Society have a special status at Hampden-Sydney.
 By virtue of their generosity, benefactors have enabled Hampden-Sydney to achieve its status as a national liberal arts college.
 Each gift now helps to ensure a future of enduring strength, vitality, and growth for Hampden-Sydney.
 Your commitment is one of the College’s greatest assets.

 Historically, bequests have helped maintain fiscal stability and planned gifts to the College have become an important source of support.
 They have provided buildings, scholarships, and resources to foster excellence and growth.
 The College hopes that many more alumni and friends will consider this way of supporting and sharing the College’s future.

 Membership in the 1776 Society will be permanent.
 It will continue from year to year throughout the member’s lifetime, so long as the provision remains in effect.
 The membership will be included each year in the annual Honor Roll of Donors.
 In addition, a membership certificate will be provided to all members.